Meet the Day Staff

 Battalion Chief David Kolz

-Battalion Chief Kolz is a 17 year veteran of the fire service spending 4 years as a FF/EMT with the city of South Milwaukee Fire Department and 13 years as a FF/Nationally Registered-Paramedic with the Green Bay Metro Fire Department.
-Battalion Chief Kolz has a Bachelor’s degree (B.B.A.) in Business from UW-Whitewater and Masters Degree Level Certification in Emergency Management, Planning and Administration from UW-Green bay.
-Dave was promoted to battalion chief in June 2016 after spending the majority of his GBMFD career working out of station 2.
-Battalion Chief Kolz is responsible for the Green Bay Metro Fire Departments water rescue and ice operations, awards committee, assists with the USAR technical rescue team and heads up the Battalion Led Training (BLT).
+Battalion Chief Kolz is a 20 year veteran of the fire service spending 4 years as a FF/EMT with the City of South Milwaukee Fire Department and 16 years as a FF/Nationally Registered-Paramedic with the Green Bay Metro Fire Department.
+Battalion Chief Kolz has a Bachelor’s degree (B.B.A.) in Business from UW-Whitewater and Masters Degree Level Certification in Emergency Management, Planning and Administration from UW-Green Bay.
+Dave was promoted to Battalion Chief in June 2016 after spending the majority of his GBMFD career working out of station 2.
+Battalion Chief Kolz is responsible for the Green Bay Metro Fire Departments Marine Division, SCBA equipment, and awards committee.
+BC Kolz is currently the west side Battalion on B shift.
 Email Battalion Chief Kolz.

 Battalion Chief Robert Wiegert

 Battalion Chief Robert Wiegert started his career in the fire service in 1984.
-He started on the Stevens Point fire department after receiving his Associate's degree in Fire Science.
+He started on the Stevens Point Fire Department after receiving his Associate's degree in Fire Science.
 In 1989 he became a firefighter for the City of Green Bay.
 Robert has been a Paramedic for over 20 years as well.
 His current specialty area is rigs and equipment and the Mutual Aid Box Alarm System.
-Chief Wiegert currently is a Battalion Chief on the "East Side".
+Chief Wiegert currently is a Battalion Chief on the east side on B shift.
 Email Battalion Chief Wiegert.

 Battalion Chief Drew Spielman

 Battalion Chief Drew Spielman began his career with Green Bay in April of 1999.
 He obtained an Associates Degree in Fire Protection from Fox Valley Technical College and holds several NFA and State Certifications.
 Drew comes from a firefighting family with his grandfather being a volunteer for many years and his father, a 32 year career firefighter.
 Drew was promoted to Battalion Chief in December of 2014 after working the majority of his career in the busy downtown area at Stations 1 and 2.
-Drew is currently in charge of the department radio system and performs a backup roll to managing apparatus and equipment.
+Drew is currently in charge of the department's radio system and the head of apparatus management, specifications and is the shop liaison.
 Drew is also an Assistant Chief with the Lawrence Volunteer Fire Department in southern Brown County.
 Email Battalion Chief Spielman.

 Battalion Chief Mike Vanden Avond